 - What support does the franchise organization provide?

 These types of questions and a review of the franchisor’s FDD (Franchise Disclosure Document) will provide any prospective franchisee ample facts to make an educated decision about the investment.

 If after all your soul searching, research and review the franchise model validates your end goal, then a franchise business may be the path to help you grow the significant company you have always dreamed about.

 Purchasing a Vanguard Cleaning Systems® janitorial franchise could help you build your own commercial janitorial operation centered on a durable business model with growth opportunity.
-If owning a cleaning franchise business is of interest, contact your locally-owned Vanguard® Master Franchise regional office to learn about this viable business opportunity.
+If owning a cleaning franchise business is of interest, contact your locally owned Vanguard® Area Franchise office to learn about this viable business opportunity.

-Vanguard Cleaning Systems® janitorial services franchises (“unit franchises”) are available to qualified prospective unit franchisees only in certain states and provinces.
-Vanguard Cleaning Systems® master franchisees will not offer or sell a unit franchise unless registered (or exempt or not required) in a state or province where the prospective buyer resides or where the unit franchise will be located, .
-The unit franchise offer is not being directed to any of the following states, or any state, province, country or jurisdiction where Vanguard Cleaning Systems® unit franchises are not currently registered for offer or sale, unless otherwise qualified or exempt or not required under applicable law: Hawaii, North Dakota, Indiana, and South Dakota.
+Vanguard Cleaning Systems® janitorial services franchises ("unit franchises") are available to qualified prospective unit franchisees only in certain states.
+Vanguard Cleaning Systems® Area Franchisors will not offer or sell a unit franchise unless registered (or exempt) in a franchise registration state where the prospective buyer resides or where the unit franchise will be located.
+The unit franchise offer is not being directed to any of the following states, or any state, province, country or jurisdiction where Vanguard Cleaning Systems® unit franchises are not currently registered for offer or sale, unless otherwise qualified or exempt: Hawaii, North Dakota, Rhode Island, and South Dakota.